dante0624/nvim_config/README.md

 When nvim is opened for the first time with this config, it will start by downloading Packer, the plugin manager.
 Once this is done, the user needs to exit and reopen nvim.
 At this point packer itself will be installed, but it will not yet have installed all needed plugins.
-So the user needs to run :PackerSync from the command line.
+So the user needs to run :PackerSync from neovim's command line.
 This will begin installing all plugins.
 Once done, it is time to exit and quit one more time, and now nvim should work!